How to Check for Bed Bugs

 Managing a bed bug infestation requires removing or treating all infested materials.
 You must also ensure no reinfestation occurs.
 Call a bed bug exterminator near you if you’re unable to locate the infestation on your own.

-A pest control operator can inspect the suspected infested area and provide an extermination solution.
+A pest control pro can inspect the suspected infested area and provide an extermination solution.
 He or she may even bring along a canine inspector, as some dogs have been trained to sniff out bed bugs.

 Why You Should Routinely Inspect for Bed Bugs